nturpin0/OutputKit/docs/mltags.md

 mlnote
 /ml

+## mlcolors
+mlcolors is a slightly different tags, it contains all the markup and images for a menu with a set of css colors with single names, selecting a color returns the css color name.
+It doesnt need any closing tag.

-### Additional actions to add to your Shortcut for ml tags
+## Additional actions to add to your Shortcut for ml tags
 Add the actions below to display the list menu in your Shortcut

 ```